mk12/blog/posts/crime-and-punishment.md

 More and more, Raskolnikov's response to everything is silence.
 Silent anger, silent mourning, and in the last few pages, silent love.
 Disabused of his theory of his own superiority and crushed under the weight of his guilt, his dejected silence is understandable.
 However, that silence makes it difficult to parse his emotions, as evidenced by the confusion of his interlocutors.
 It's easy to dismiss Raskolnikov as a psychopath, but this is not an insight: it is an admission of failure to understand his psychology.
 Beneath the silence, the battle within Raskolnikov's mind rages on, though his dejection and his nearness to confession mark its final stages.

 Strange, silent encounters occur again and again in _Crime and Punishment_.
 I've highlighted a few of them here, but there are many more.
 While silence is perhaps not a central motif of the novel, it's worthwhile to examine because it sheds light on the dynamics of Raskolnikov's mind and conscience.
-Given the near impossibility of viewing this work as a whole from all angles and on all layers at once---that is, as with anything, given the need for focus---I find the lens I have presented here, of focusing on silent moments interspersed in the novel, to be one of the more interesting ones.
+Given the near impossibility of viewing this work as a whole from all angles and on all layers at once -- that is, as with anything, given the need for focus -- I find the lens I have presented here, of focusing on silent moments interspersed in the novel, to be one of the more interesting ones.
 If you've read the novel, I hope you got something out of this too.
 And if you haven't, I hope you're now more inclined to read it.
 If the silence is this interesting, imagine what the chaos and noise must be like!

 [gut]: http://www.gutenberg.org/ebooks/2554